Lucky5683/ai-plant-disease-detection/README.md

 The classes used in this project include:

-- Tomato diseases
+* Tomato diseases
-- Potato diseases
+* Potato diseases
-- Pepper healthy leaves
+* Pepper healthy leaves

-The dataset contains both healthy and diseased plant leaf images for training and evaluation.
+The dataset contains healthy and diseased leaf images used for training and evaluation.

 ## Models

-Two approaches were used in the project:

 ### Custom CNN